Mourinho rejected Lyon as he has 'already chosen another club'

+Jose Mourinho rejected the chance to hold talks with Lyon regarding their vacant head coach position because he has "already chosen another" team, according to the Ligue 1 club's president Jean-Michel Aulas.

-Mourinho has been out of work since December last year, when he was sacked by Manchester United amid a run of poor results.
+Mourinho has been out of work since December last year, when he was sacked by Manchester United following a run of poor results.

 The Portuguese coach has this season made regular television appearances as a pundit, widely attracting acclaim for his insight, demeanour and analysis.